ronit043/terraform-3-tier-app/README.md

-# DevOps Project - Building 3 tier high availability application architecture using Terraform in AWS
+# Building 3 tier high availability application architecture using Terraform in AWS
 # Project details:

 We are going to deploy a three-tier application architecture in AWS cloud platform using Infrastructure as Code tool - Terraform.